Environmental Protection Agency (EPA).

 A. Does This Action Apply to Me?

 This action is directed to the public in general.
-This action may, however, be of particular interest to persons who conduct or assess human studies, especially studies on substances regulated by EPA and to persons who may sponsor or conduct research with human subjects with the intention to submit it to EPA for consideration under the Federal Food, Drug, and Cosmetic Act (FFDCA) or the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) or section 408 of the Federal Food, Drug and Cosmetic Act (FFDCA).
+This action may, however, be of interest to persons who conduct or assess human studies, including such studies on substances regulated by EPA, or to persons who are or may be required to conduct testing of chemical substances under the Federal Food, Drug, and Cosmetic Act (FFDCA) or the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
 Since other entities may also be interested, the Agency has not attempted to describe all the specific entities that may be affected by this action.
 If you have any questions regarding the applicability of this action to a particular entity, consult the person listed under FOR FURTHER INFORMATION CONTACT.

 B. How Can I Access Electronic Copies of This Document and Other Related Information?

-Docket: All documents in the docket are listed in the index under the docket number.
-Even though it will be listed by title in the index, some information is not publicly available, e.g., CBI or other information whose disclosure is restricted by statute.
-Copyright material, will be publicly available only in hard copy.
-Publicly available docket materials are available either through electronically in http://www.regulations.gov or in hard copy at the ORD Docket, EPA/DC, Public Reading Room, Infoterra Room (Room Number 3334), EPA West Building, 1301 Constitution Ave., NW., Washington, DC.
+Docket: All documents in the docket are listed in the http://www.regulations.gov index.
+Although listed in the index, some information is not publicly available, e.g., CBI or other information whose disclosure is restricted by statute.
+Certain other material, such as copyrighted material, will be publicly available only in hard copy.
+Publicly available docket materials are available either electronically in http://www.regulations.gov or in hard copy at the ORD Docket, EPA/DC, Public Reading Room, Infoterra Room (Room Number 3334), EPA West Building, 1301 Constitution Ave., NW., Washington, DC.
 The Public Reading Room is open from 8:30 a.m. to 4:30 p.m., Monday through Friday, excluding legal holidays.
 The telephone number for the Public Reading Room is (202) 566-1744, and the telephone number for the ORD Docket is (202) 566-1752.

 C. What Should I Consider as I Prepare My Comments for EPA?